Pacific Biosciences of California Inc. (PACB) Shares Up Despite Recent Market Volatility

-Pacific Biosciences of California Inc. (NASDAQ: PACB)’s stock price has increased by 2.74 compared to its previous closing price of 8.77.
-However, the company has seen a -13.78% decrease in its stock price over the last five trading sessions.
+Pacific Biosciences of California Inc. (NASDAQ: PACB)’s stock price has increased by 7.53 compared to its previous closing price of 8.77. however, the company has experienced a 1.51% increase in its stock price over the last five trading days.
 Barron’s reported on 10/26/22 that Pacific Bio Pushes Back at Illumina With New No-Compromise Gene Readers

 Is It Worth Investing in Pacific Biosciences of California Inc. (NASDAQ: PACB) Right Now?